k1k9/brego-web-scanner/README.md

 # Brego Project
-Web application scanner designed by @k1k9 used only for education purpose in controlled environment
+Web application scanner used only for education purpose in controlled environment

 ## 📌 Setting up
 ```